thoughtram/rebase-book/manuscript/introduction.md

 ## Overview

 **Chapter 1: Understanding Commits in Git** gives you a quick introduction on what commits in Git actually are and what their anatomy looks like.
-This is knowledge is fundamental to understanding merging and rebasing in future chapters.
+This knowledge is fundamental to understanding merging and rebasing in future chapters.

 **Chapter 2: Three-way and Fast-Forward Merges** details what merges are and what types of merges exist.